There’s an art to designing a pillow selection for a sofa, bed, or chair.

-Today I’ve selected some pillows from a few online sources, just for you — pillows in several color groupings that I think look great together.
+Today I’ve selected some pillows from a few online sources, just for you — pillows in several color groupings that have nice patterns and textures.
 (See all that time I saved you? :-)

-The squares are all at least 22” and down-filled or have an option for down filling.
-Take a look and shop below.
+The squares are all at least 22” and down-filled or might be the cover only.
+Take a look and shop below!

 Black and White

 Need another dose of pillows?